 Before you start hiring, it is important to understand the key job functions of a credit analyst.
 Credit analysts assess the risk of lending money to the clients, whether they will be able to repay the loans or not.
 To do so, they have to evaluate the financial data and statements of the clients to check legitimacy.
 Using computer programs, they have to produce financial ratios to evaluate financial status.

-They also perform a critical role of obtaining credit information of clients through credit associations and references, and fill out loan applications and submitting them to the loan committee.
-Apart from this, they help other departments with their finances, for example, make payments, regulate their credit exposure, avoid financial customer disputes, etc.
+They also perform a critical role of obtaining credit information of clients through credit associations and references, and fill out loan applications, and submitting them to the loan committee.
+Apart from this, they help other departments with their finances, for example, making payments, regulating their credit exposure, avoiding financial customer disputes, etc.

 To hire credit risk experts, clarity of finance skills and qualifications that need to be assessed is required to design or select an assessment suitable for freshers as well as experienced candidates.